| | | | | |

 The Full Button Box Range

-Beyond the flagships, Racebox has a full lineup covering different button layouts and price points.
+Past the top-end models, there’s a solid spread of cheaper boxes with different layouts and input counts.
 The GT and GT3 models are their classic designs with 24 configurable inputs and acrylic panels at $149-$159 – the GT3 is apparently one of their best sellers.
 The GT4 is the compact entry point at $134-$147 with 19 inputs, and the RaceFlag at $84 is just an LED flag display if you don’t need physical buttons at all.

 Every model in the range is available in either acrylic with carbon fibre wrap or genuine carbon fibre.
 The carbon fibre upgrade typically adds $10-15, which honestly isn’t much for the material upgrade.
-All models use the same custom PCB design, aluminium components, and VESA 75 mounting standard.
+Custom PCB, aluminium components, and VESA 75 mounting run through the whole range regardless of model.

 products per page